Skip to main content

 Data Protection

-Data Exfiltration: What It Is, Examples, and Prevention Tips
+Data Exfiltration in Cybersecurity: What It Is, Examples, and Prevention Tips

 Share:

-In this article, we explain the meaning of data exfiltration and how it’s performed.
-We also explore recent real-life data exfiltration examples and offer ten best practices to help you protect your data.
+In this article, we explain the meaning of data exfiltration and the malicious tactics behind it.
+We’ll also explore recent real-life examples of data exfiltration and offer ten best practices for protecting your data.

-Data exfiltration is the unauthorized transfer of data from an organization’s systems or devices to an external location.
-Such a security breach is sometimes called data theft, data exportation, a data leak, or data extrusion.
+Data exfiltration is a type of security breach characterized by the unauthorized transfer of data from an organization’s systems or devices to an external location.
+It is also referred to as data theft, data exportation, data leakage, or data extrusion.

 Malicious actors can exfiltrate data through digital transfer, the theft of physical documents or corporate devices, or an automated process as part of a targeted attack on sensitive data.